 To get the best value for your money, you should get something that you will use really often.
 Really big suitcases (30” and larger) are great for trips that last longer than 10 days.
 If you don’t go on those, then you’ll be fine with a 26”.
 And if you have insane packing skills, you’ll be fine with a smaller one.
 With some tips and tricks, you can easily pack for a week in a carry-on.

 Maybe you are still not sure which of these Revo suitcases is the best option for you.
 Let me help you with that – here are the top three suitcases that I recommend.

 If you really want a hardside, then I would recommend either Luna or Pipeline.
-Both of them are really good choices, since they both feature sturdy Polycarbonate shells.
-But there’s some upsides and downsides to both of these.
+Both of them are really good choices since they both feature sturdy Polycarbonate shells.
+But there are some upsides and downsides to both of these.

 The Luna is sturdier out of the two, and has a TSA lock, but doesn’t have any pockets inside.
 It’s the better option if you want a large checked bag that you can travel overseas with.
 However, it’s also the more expensive option.

 The Pipeline, on the other hand, is more affordable and has pretty much the same level of durability and impact resistance.
 But, it has a few more features inside, including pockets for your smaller belongings.
 It doesn’t have a lock, unfortunately, so I wouldn’t recommend it as a checked bag.
 But I would definitely recommend it as a carry-on.